We are passionate about grilling around here. If you love it as much as we do, you know how important it is to keep a clean grill.

-Specific cleaning tools and techniques could end up doing more harm than good, not just to your prized grill but your health as well.
-Before we get into how to clean stainless steel grates the right way, here are a couple of things you need to be wary of.
+Specific cleaning tools and techniques could end up doing more harm than good, not just to your prized grill but to your health as well.
+Before we get into how to clean stainless steel grill grates the right way, here are a couple of things you need to be wary of.

 Don’t Use a Wire Brush

 There’s a story we came across a while back about a four-year-old boy who got hospitalized after he accidentally swallowed a metal bristle from a wire stainless steel grill brush.
 Yikes!